microsoft/durabletask-mssql/README.md

 ﻿# Introduction

-DurableTask.RelationalDb (final name TBD) is a backend storage provider for the Durable Task Framework (DTFx).
+DurableTask.SqlServer (final name TBD) is a backend storage provider for the Durable Task Framework (DTFx).
 It persists all task hub state in a SQL Server database, which can be hosted in Azure or in your own infrastructure.
 This provider includes support for all DTFx features, including orchestrations, activities, and entities.

-## When to choose DurableTask.RelationalDb
+## When to choose DurableTask.SqlServer

 Each DTFx storage provider has unique strengths and weaknesses.
 The specific provider you choose will depend on many factors that are specific to your technical domain.
-We recommend you choose DurableTask.RelationalDB if the following factors are important to you:
+We recommend you choose DurableTask.SqlServer if the following factors are important to you:

 1. **Strong consistency**: All data stored in the task hub is transactionally consistent, minimizing the chance of